 Revelstoke hosts inaugural Indigenous Artisan, Creator and Fashion Gathering

-Indigenous creators and artists from across Canada invite Revelstoke to celebrate Indigenous Peoples Day Saturday, June 20 and Sunday, June 21.
+Indigenous creators and artists came from across Canada to celebrate Indigenous Peoples Day Saturday, June 20 and Sunday, June 21.

-The Indigenous Friendship Society of Revelstoke is celebrating culture, language and creativity this month with a new festival, set to recur annually.
+The Indigenous Friendship Society of Revelstoke celebrated culture, language and creativity with a new festival, set to recur annually.

-The first Indigenous Artisan, Creator and Fashion Gathering will take over the Revelstoke Seniors Centre Saturday, June 20 from 10 a.m. to 5 p.m., and Sunday, June 21 from 11 a.m. to 4 p.m.
+The first Indigenous Artisan, Creator and Fashion Gathering took over the Revelstoke Seniors Centre Saturday, June 20 from 10 a.m. to 5 p.m., and Sunday, June 21 from 11 a.m. to 4 p.m.

-The festival includes artists and creators from across Canada, cultural performances, youth activities and a celebration for all babies born between Saturday, June 21, 2025 and Sunday, June 21, 2026.
+The festival included artists and creators from across Canada, cultural performances, youth activities and a celebration for all babies born between Saturday, June 21, 2025 and Sunday, June 21, 2026.

 “Engaging and easy to digest” newsletters deliver everything you need to know about Revelstoke every week.